Debating whether to upgrade? Here are the telltale signs to help you decide if you're due an upgrade.

 What’s the difference between an upgrade and a new mobile phone plan?
 An upgrade is when you get a new phone with your current provider or a different one.
 A new mobile phone plan is when you keep your phone, but instead, you opt for a SIM-only contract.
 Essentially, a new mobile phone plan means that you have finished paying off the cost of your phone and choose to open a new contract just for your SIM.

 The good news is that we can play a huge role in the reduction of e-waste and the mountain of problems that come with it.
-If we consciously try to reduce how frequently we upgrade our mobile phones and tech gadgets, we can extend their lifespan and mitigate the environmental impact that comes with upgrading.
+If we consciously try to reduce how frequently we upgrade our phones and tech gadgets, we can extend their lifespan and mitigate the environmental impact that comes with upgrading.

 The energy-intensive production and transportation processes associated with phone manufacturing further exacerbate carbon emissions and climate change.
 As consumers, therefore, we need to: